caldera098/PIBOX/README.md

    1. For Apple, just connect via AirPlay to RasPi.
    2. For Spotify (only premium), go to Spotify Connect tab and select RasPi.
    3. USB Audio Line-In pre-configured for constantly streaming to speakers.
    4. For Apple devices, Homebridge (a HomeKit app bridge) is already installed and using MQTT Plug-In and Node-Red for communication            with Arduino or ESP.
 Also a PC-Volume Plug-In for controlling your Pi volumen thru your iPhone.
    5. All of them running as bootable services, so no worries about annoying windows.

+#### New update!!

+   Finally get working Bluetooth A2DP.
+It's a beta version and so you gotta do some little stuff before playing.
+In a terminal:
+   1. Open BluetoothCTL and follow the steps ahead:
+            $ sudo bluetoothctl
+            $ power on
+            $ agent on
+            $ default-agent
+            $ discoverable on
+            $ pairable on

+   2. Pick your phone and on Bluetooth settings you should see "raspberrypi" device.
+Attemp to connect.
+Now check your Pi's terminal and        you'll see some stuff for choosing yes/no. Write yes on all of them, it should not be more than three times.
+A

+   3. Next: exit BluetoothCTL
+            $ exit

+   4. Final step, run BlueAlsa script:
+            $ cd ~
+            $ ./blue.sh

+      Now just play anything from your device and... voila!!!
+      Remember it's a beta version, so on the next updates I'll make it automatic.
+      PS: connect only one device at the same time.
+Multiple connections will crash app.
+      PS2: this will keep the configuration all the time while the Pi is on.
+If you reboot it, then you gotta do all this again.

 ### Installation